SearchOracle

 Solaris, Sparc staff see losses as Oracle heads to cloud

-Cutbacks in hardware support staffing for Solaris and Sparc accompany large investments in Oracle cloud offerings.
-A roadmap pledges support into 2030s.
+Cutbacks in hardware and support staffing for Solaris and Sparc accompany large investments in Oracle cloud offerings.
+However, a new roadmap pledges continued support into the 2030s.

 -